Welcome to NewWriters.org.uk

 If you find this page and our site useful, please consider making a small donation through our Ko-fi page.
 This will help us offer regular free-to-enter competitions and free entries to our paid-entry competitions for those on low incomes.

-Please consider signing up to our free monthly newsletter.
-Subscribers gain exclusive access to our free-to-enter competitions, entrance into free prize draws, information about the latest writing competitions and events from around the world and more.
+Please sign up to our free monthly newsletter.
+Subscribers gain exclusive access to our free-to-enter competitions, entrance into free prize draws, latest writing competitions and events.

 The Oxford/42 New Writing Prize is a multi-disciplinary storytelling competition and is being run by 42 (a management and production company) in conjunction with The Faculty of English at the University of Oxford.